 But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ-by grace you have been saved...

-Ephesians 2:4-5 ESV from our soul plays an important part in understanding salvation and the new life we have in Christ.
+The understanding that we each have a spirit that is distinct from our soul plays an important part in understanding salvation and the new life we have in Christ.
 The new bornagain life that God gives us at the point of salvation primarily has to do with God's Holy Spirit coming and dwelling within us, with our spirit, and giving new life to our own spirit.
 Our soul and body may initially be only indirectly affected by this new life in our spirit.
 The new life that our spirit receives needs to be embraced by our soul to allow the new life in our spirit to work its way out into our soul, and then our soul is able to pass benefits of this new life on to our body.